sthysel/pibake/README.md

 ```

-## Intall from source to local user in .local/
+## Install from source to local user in .local/

-For this to be most usefull have ${HOME}/.local/bin/ in $PATH
+For this to be most useful have ${HOME}/.local/bin/ in $PATH

 ``` bash
 $ pip install -r requirements.txt